taiwithers/SkySim/README.md

 2. Clone and enter the git repo: `git clone https://github.com/taiwithers/SkySim.git && cd SkySim` (disregard the warning from direnv if it appears).
-3. Install the script and its dependencies with `poetry install --only main`.
+3. Install the script and its dependencies with `poetry install`.
 4. Create a configuration TOML file (see the [examples directory](https://github.com/taiwithers/SkySim/tree/main/examples)).
 5. Run `poetry run skysim <path to your config.toml>`